Astaraxia-Linux/Astral/README.md

-├── package        # Shell script for installing files into $PKGDIR (required) └── depends        # List of other Astaraxia packages required (optional, but recommended) └── sources        # List of URLs for source files (required if compiling)
+├── package        # Shell script for installing files into $PKGDIR (required) └── depends        # List of other Astaraxia packages required (optional, but recommended) └── sources        # List of URLs for source files (required if compiling) └── info           # optional and should contain descriptive text about the package.
+It should be formatted for easy reading in a terminal
 ```

 ### II.
 The Core Recipe File